Battle of the Windmill: Aftermath

 In the aftermath of the battle, almost all of the Hunters were captured and were transported to Kingston for trial.
 Eleven people, including the Hunter leader Nils von Schoultz, were executed; another 60 were sentenced to transportation to Australia.
-40 were acquitted, and another 86 were later pardoned and released.
-Von Schoultz enjoyed the legal counsel of John A. Macdonald, a prominent young Kingston lawyer who would later become the architect of Canada's Confederation in 1867 and Canada's first prime minister.
+Aksim 40 were acquitted, and another 86 were later pardoned and released.
+Von Schoultz enjoyed the legal counsel of John A. Macdonald, a prominent young Kingston lawyer who would later become the architect of Canada's Confederation in 1867 and the country's first prime minister.

 The site of the battle was designated a National Historic Site of Canada in 1920.